 - Heart problems.
-For reasons that aren't fully understood, COPD can increase your risk of heart disease, including heart attack.
-Quitting smoking may reduce this risk.
+For reasons that aren't fully understood, COPD can increase your risk of heart disease, including heart attack

 - High blood pressure in lung arteries.
 COPD may cause high blood pressure in the arteries that bring blood to your lungs (pulmonary hypertension).

 - Depression.
 Difficulty breathing can keep you from doing activities that you enjoy.
 And dealing with serious illness can contribute to the development of depression.

 Unlike some diseases, COPD typically has a clear cause and a clear path of prevention, and there are ways to slow the progression of the disease.
 The majority of cases are directly related to cigarette smoking, and the best way to prevent COPD is to never smoke — or to stop smoking now.

 If you're a longtime smoker, these simple statements may not seem so simple, especially if you've tried quitting — once, twice or many times before.
 But keep trying to quit.
 It's critical to find a tobacco cessation program that can help you quit for good.
 It's your best chance for reducing damage to your lungs.

 Occupational exposure to chemical fumes and dusts is another risk factor for COPD.
 If you work with these types of lung irritants, talk to your supervisor about the best ways to protect yourself, such as using respiratory protective equipment.